 As part of CMiST Art+Science, world-renowned bio-artist Kathy High will be doing a recurring artist residency in DePaolo Lab.
 Kathy is an artist, but also a person who suffers from inflammatory bowel disease (IBD).
 Her passion for trying to understand this complex disease is part of her art.
 Kathy has been commissioned to do an art exhibition in the fall of 2017 with a focus on IBD and the microbiome.
 Kathy has shown her work across the US, as well as Australia, Germany, Poland, Spain, Ireland and the UK, and is a Guggenheim fellowship recipient.
 For more about Kathy, visit her website here.

-The project: Family_Bio_Crest
+Current project: Family_Bio_Crest

 Family_Bio_Crest is a research project looking at the microbiota and micro-organisms that inhabit our gut using art as the medium to communicate the findings, "My goal is to illustrate that the gut microbiota is shared and influenced by those living in a communal environment.
 Through this project, I hope to discover if family members share similar (or dissimilar) gut microbes because they share a living environment and possibly share a gut bacterial / fungal community signature and profile."
 As part of this project, a 3D “family (bio)crest” noting the significant similarities will be awarded to those families who donate fecal samples.